Who Should Visit and What to Expect

 If you meet the above criteria and are interested in being seen at our Clinic, please speak to your family physician about a referral.

 What to expect at the appointment

-At the Falls Prevention Clinic, your appointment will include a Falls Risk Assessment and a comprehensive assessment with a Geriatrician.
-The evidence–based Falls Risk Assessment will be performed by one of our Geriatrician Assistants, and will include various tests and activities to assess your strength, balance, vision, proprioception and reaction time.
+At the Falls Prevention Clinic, your appointment will include a Falls Risk Assessment and a comprehensive assessment with a geriatrician.
+The evidence-based Falls Risk Assessment will be performed by one of our staff, and will include various tests and activities to assess your strength, balance, vision, proprioception and reaction time.
 There will also be a variety of questionnaires assessing your state of independent living and cognitive health.
-Afterwards, you will see a Geriatrician (physician specializing in the care of seniors) who will focus on diagnosis, test interpretation, and intervention to prevent future falls.
+Afterwards, you will see a geriatrician (physician specializing in the care of seniors) who will focus on diagnosis, test interpretation, and intervention to prevent future falls.

 Your appointment may take up to 3 hours.

 How to prepare for your appointment

 Before your appointment we will mail you a confirmation letter that tells you where your appointment will take place, and what you should wear and bring to your appointment.

 - A list of all of the medications and supplements you are currently taking and their doses

 - Shoes that you normally wear for walking